-To be able to print on a four-color press, all RGB files must be translated into CMYK.
+All RGB files must be translated into CMYK.
 This conversion can be easily done in most image editing or graphic arts programs.

-Most people are surprised at how well their job matches what they see.
+Most people are surprised at how well their print job matches what they see.
 But because of wide differences in monitor calibration and the different technologies used, some printed colors may not exactly match the colors on your specific monitor.
 Please see our RGB - CMYK Information

-There can be substantial additional charges for precise color match services.
+There can be additional charges for precise color match services.
 Also, if you request color correction or other changes after you see your proof, there could be charges for color correction time and a new proof.

-Bottom line: the final product we produce for you is unlikely to match the output from your inkjet -- it will look more professional!
+Bottom line: the final product we produce for you is unlikely to match the output from your inkjet – it will look more professional!

 scanners.
 CMYK refers to the primary colors of pigment: Cyan, Magenta, Yellow, and Black.
 These are the inks used on the press in "4-color process printing", commonly referred to as "full color printing" or "four color printing".